Harsh-IIT-JAMMU/I2C_Protocol_SystemVerilog/TestBench/Readme.md

 After completing the operation, the driver triggers the drvnext event so the generator knows it can send the next transaction.

+Monitor

+The monitor acts like a CCTV camera connected to the DUT.

+The driver actively sends commands to the DUT.
+The monitor simply watches everything that happens.

+For example, suppose the driver performs:

+Write data 7 to address 3

+The monitor observes:
+- Which address was used
+- Which data was sent
+- Whether it was a read or write operation
+- What data came back from the DUT

+Once it captures this information, it creates a transaction record and sends it to the scoreboard.

+The scoreboard then checks whether the DUT behaved correctly.

+Verification Flow:

+Generator --> Driver --> DUT
+                           |
+                           v
+                        Monitor
+                           |
+                           v
+                       Scoreboard

+The monitor is important because the scoreboard should verify what actually happened on the interface, not what the generator originally intended to send.